stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   **Entity/Element**   **Equivalent data        **Comment**
                        element**
   -------------------- ------------------------ -----------------------------------
-  Account              creditorAccount \> bban  As in the older schemas, AB Giro is
+  Account              creditorAccount \> bban  As in the older schemas, C Giro is
                                                 identified with a BBAN compliant
                                                 number.